nano-o/blog/src/streamlet-in-tla+.md

 In contrast, the specifications that I present reflect the fact that processes have different, partial views of what blocks have been notarized or not.

 Shir Cohen and Dahlia Malkhi compare Streamlet and HotStuff in the following [blog post](https://dahliamalkhi.github.io/posts/2020/12/what-they-didnt-teach-you-in-streamlet/).
-They not that Streamlet lacks some of the qualities of an engineering-ready protocol like HotStuff.
+They note that Streamlet lacks some of the qualities of an engineering-ready protocol like HotStuff.
 While their blog post is very interesting, I do not agree with the claim that Streamlet requires synchronized epochs.
 The original Streamlet presentation indeed stipulates that processes proceeds through epochs in lock-steps (using synchronized real-time clocks).
 However, any synchronizer that guarantees that epochs become synchronous after GST
- (in the sense that we have used in the current post)
+ (in the sense that we have used in the current post) should work too.

 # Other notes